jupyter/jupyter/docs/source/community/content-community.rst

 Each team has their own processes around logistics and planning for the team meetings.
 The following pages should help you find the information for each.

-**All-Jupyter Community Calls** happen roughly each month, and are focused around demo-ing and sharing information across all of the Jupyter projects.
-Check out `this Discourse thread <https://discourse.jupyter.org/t/all-jupyter-community-calls/668>`_ for information about each call.
+**All-Jupyter Community Calls** happens on the last Tuesday of every month, and are focused around demo-ing and sharing information across all of the Jupyter projects.

+- Find information on `this Discourse thread <https://discourse.jupyter.org/t/all-jupyter-community-calls/668>`_.
+- Watch previous calls on `our YouTube channel <https://www.youtube.com/playlist?list=PLUrHeD2K9Cmkoamm4NjLmvXC4Y6E1o8SP>`_.
+- Read the `notes from previous calls <community-call-notes/index.html>`_.

 **JupyterHub meetings** happen monthly.
 For a calendar of future team meetings, see `the JupyterHub team compass repository <https://jupyterhub-team-compass.readthedocs.io/en/latest/meetings.html>`_.